 Why Premier League is now at risk of missing out on fifth Champions League spot

-The Premier League’s hopes of gaining an extra Champions League spot in next season’s revamped competition have been dealt a blow following a difficult week of results in Europe this week.
+The Premier League’s hopes of gaining an extra Champions League spot in next season’s revamped competition have been dealt a blow following another poor night of results in Europe.

 The Champions League is being expanded to a 36-team tournament from 2024/25 and two of the extra four places will be awarded to countries whose teams perform best in this season’s European competitions.

-As confirmed by Uefa on their website, England sits third in the race, behind Italy and Germany, which would mean Serie A and the Bundesliga get a fifth Champions League place next season.
+As confirmed by Uefa on their website, England currently sits third in the race, behind Italy and Germany, which would mean Serie A and the Bundesliga receive a fifth Champions League place next season.

-But the margin between England and Germany is incredibly tight following this week’s results - making next week’s second legs in the Champions League, Europa League and Conference League all the more crucial.
+England were considered favourites to claim the fifth Champions League spot, with Manchester City, Arsenal, Liverpool and Aston Villa all considered among the favourites to win European titles this campaign in their respective competitions.

+But quarter-final defeats for Manchester City against Real Madrid and Arsenal to Bayern Munich means there is now a real chance that England’s coefficient will not be high enough to claim one of the two extra spots.

+City were beaten by Real Madrid on penalties while Arsenal lost 1-0 in Munich, leaving English hopes in the hands of Liverpool and West Ham in the Europa League and Aston Villa in the Europa Conference League.

-Liverpool’s shock defeat to Atalanta at Anfield and West Ham’s 2-0 loss at Bayer Leverkusen has suddenly opened up the possibility of there not being any English teams in the Europa League semi-finals.
+But Liverpool’s shock defeat to Atalanta at Anfield and West Ham’s 2-0 loss at Bayer Leverkusen last week means both teams require big second-leg comebacks tonight if they are to advance to the semi-finals.
+Aston Villa are in a better position, and will take a 2-1 lead to Lille in the Conference League.

-While Aston Villa secured a 2-0 win over Lille in the Conference League quarter-finals, Arsenal and Manchester City require second-leg wins to reach the final four of the Champions League.

-City will host Real Madrid at the Etihad following a thrilling 3-3 draw at the Bernabeu, while it looks tougher for Arsenal as they will need to get a result at Bayern Munich after a 2-2 draw against the German side at the Emirates.

-The outcome of that tie could be decisive in the race between the Premier League and Bundesliga, as Arsenal could deny Germany if the Gunners knock out Bayern in Munich.
+The outcome of West Ham-Leverkusen tie could be decisive in the race between the Premier League and Bundesliga, particularly after Bayern knocked out Arsenal on Wednesday night.

-It means Tottenham may need to rely on strong performances from their north London rivals Arsenal if England is to earn a fifth spot in next season’s Champions League.

-Spurs currently hold fourth place in the Premier League - the final automatic spot as things stand - they are level on points with Villa but have a game in hand on Unai Emery’s side.
-Manchester United are 11 points off fifth, but also have a game in hand on Villa.
+Tottenham Hotspur currently hold fifth place in the Premier League.
+Ange Postecoglou’s side are three points behind Villa, who hold the final automatic spot, with a game in hand, but have to play Arsenal, Liverpool and Manchester City before the end of the season.
+Manchester United and Newcastle are 10 points off fifth.

 Fifth place would guarantee entry to next season’s Champions League should England finish into the top two of this season’s Uefa club coefficient table.
 The standings are worked out by the total number of club coefficient points obtained by each club from an association divided by the number of clubs from that association.